National Cadet Corps (India): Organization

-In all there are 96 Group Headquarters in the country who exercise control over a network of 700 Army wing units (including technical and girls unit), 73 Naval wing units and 64 Air Squadrons.
-There are two training establishments namely Officers Training School, Kamptee (Nagpur, Maharashtra) and Women Officers Training School, Gwalior.
-Besides this Vice Chancellor's of various universities across India are conferred with honorary rank of commandant in NCC, to promote and support NCC in their respective University.
+In all, there are 96 Group Headquarters in the country that exercise control over a network of 700 Army wing units (including technical and girls' units), 73 Naval wing units, and 64 Air Squadrons.
+There are two training establishments, namely Officers Training School, Kamptee (Nagpur, Maharashtra), and Women Officers Training School, Gwalior.
+Besides this, Vice Chancellors of various universities across India are conferred with the honorary rank of commandant in NCC, to promote and support NCC in their respective universities.